stephen-dk/HR-Analysis/README.md

 1. Total number of employees.
 2. what is the department breakdown of employees in the company from highest to lowest.
-3. how many employees work remotly vs onsight.
+3. how many employees work remotly vs on site.
 4. what is the gender breakdown of employees in the company.
 5. what department is the highest paid.
 6. Top 10 highest paid employees.